MasoniteFramework/exceptionite/README.md

 ## Usage for Python

-If you are not using Masonite you can still use this library.
+If you are not using Masonite or Flask you can still use this library.
 You can import the `Handler` class.
 This is the main exception handler class.
 This class accepts an exception.
 Here is an example of how to use it:

 ```python
 from masonite.errors import Handler